Home Cars Page 27

 1. Obtain a title for your vehicle.

-If your vehicle was previously titled in another state or you’re purchasing a vehicle in Nebraska, you’ll need to obtain a Nebraska title.
-You can do this by visiting your county treasurer’s office.
+If your vehicle is new or was previously titled in another state, you’ll need to obtain a New Hampshire title.
+You can do this by visiting a DMV office.

-Nebraska requires liability insurance.
-You’ll need to provide proof of insurance when you register your vehicle.
+New Hampshire requires minimum liability insurance of 25/50/25.
+You’ll need to provide proof of insurance when registering your vehicle.

 4. Submit your application and fees.